Stand up for the facts!

-Alaska Republican Sen. Dan Sullivan says one of the best moves the United States could make is to speed up the shift in places like China and India from coal to natural gas.
+Sen. Dan Sullivan, R-Alaska, says one of the best moves the United States could make is to accelerate the shift in places such as China and India from coal to natural gas.

 Sullivan has a plan to increase American natural gas production, liquify it and ship it overseas.
 His key supporting argument is the hefty 14% drop in American carbon dioxide emissions over the last 15 years.